HEAR360group/ExoPlayer/README.md

 # ExoPlayer2

+The example is based on Google's ExoPlayer release 2.
-The example demonstrates streaming a MKV / WEBM content with H264 / VP8 and an 8 channel Opus audio track to Android devices.
+It demonstrates streaming a MKV / WEBM content with H264 / VP8 and an 8 channel Opus audio track to Android devices.
 For preview, make sure "Auto Rotate" is enabled on your Android device.
 Please hold your Android device in landscape left, and turn your body left and right to change the azimuth.